Conservative replacement

-A conservative replacement (also called a conservative mutation or a conservative substitution) is an amino acid replacement in a protein that changes a given amino acid to a different amino acid with similar biochemical properties (e.g. charge, hydrophobicity and size).
+A conservative replacement (also called a conservative mutation or a conservative substitution or a homologous replacement) is an amino acid replacement in a protein that changes a given amino acid to a different amino acid with similar biochemical properties (e.g. charge, hydrophobicity and size).

 Conversely, a radical replacement, or radical substitution, is an amino acid replacement that exchanges an initial amino acid by a final amino acid with different physicochemical properties.

 Description

 There are 20 naturally occurring amino acids, however some of these share similar characteristics.
 For example, leucine and isoleucine are both aliphatic, branched hydrophobes.
 Similarly, aspartic acid and glutamic acid are both small, negatively charged residues.

 Although there are many ways to classify amino acids, they are often sorted into six main classes on the basis of their structure and the general chemical characteristics of their side chains (R groups).

 Physicochemical distances aim at quantifying the intra-class and inter-class dissimilarity between amino acids based on their measurable properties, and many such measures have been proposed in the literature.
 Owing to their simplicity, two of the most commonly used measures are the ones of Grantham (1974) and Miyata et al (1979).
 A conservative replacement is therefore an exchange between two amino acids separated by a small physicochemical distance.
 Conversely, a radical replacement is an exchange between two amino acids separated by a large physicochemical distance.